isomerpages/govtech-gobusiness-main/pages/blog/2022-12-23-post-gst-hike.md

 ### 2. Automating tax processes

 ![Automating Tax Processes](/images/blog/content/GSTHike 1.jpg)
-<figcaption>To avoid potential non-compliance penalties, businesses can consider investing in automation solutions to streamline the taxation process.
-(Source: Canva)</figcaption>
+<figcaption>To avoid potential non-compliance penalties, businesses can consider investing in automation solutions to streamline the taxation process (Source: Canva)</figcaption>

 If a business is GST-registered, the next step will then be to ensure that proper tax procedures are in place to avoid non-compliance, which can be costly.